Fr. William L. Beaudin, O.F.M.

 Fr.
 Kevin Daly, O.F.M. was born and raised in New Jersey, one of nine children growing up in Little Falls, NJ with three brothers and five sisters in an Irish Catholic Family.
 He attended and graduated from Siena College, graduating in 1974 with Fr.
 Dan Dwyer O.F.M.
 While he was at Siena College he competed in both Cross Country and Lacrosse.

 After graduation Kevin entered the Franciscan Friars in Brookline Mass.
 Upon completing his studies in theology, Kevin was first solemnly professed in New York City in 1978 and then ordained to priesthood in 1980 in Silver Spring Maryland with Siena classmates Dennis Tamburello O.F.M., Jim Scullion O.F.M. and Kevin Mullen O.F.M. (class of 1975).
 Kevin has divided his ministry between Parishes in New Jersey and New York City and Campus Ministry at Siena College.

 Fr.
-Kevin currently ministers at St. Anthony of Padua parish in Butler NJ.
+Kevin currently ministers at St. Francis of Assisi parish in Brant Beach NJ.

 + Fr.
 Mathias Doyle, O.F.M.